GetScatter/ScatterApps/README.md

 ```
 {
   "applink":"",      // This is the identifier you use when connecting to Scatter
+                     // For ScatterJS it is what you pass into ScatterJS.scatter.connect(applink)
   "name":"",         // This is the name of your application
   "type":"",         // A small tag showing what type of application this is
   "description":"",  // Short description of your application.